 It was fantastic to meet Take That, Mark and Howard spent lots of time backstage when the shows were being recorded.
 They were always ready to listen and give support when needed.
 We didn’t meet the judges at all throughout the recording, however I had the opportunity to talk to them at the wrap party.
 I felt I had lots of helpful feedback from all of them.

-Are you going to see The Band, and do you still talk to any of them?
+Are you going to see The Band, and do you still talk to any of Five to Five?

 I plan to see the show when it’s in Plymouth, as that’s nearest to me.
 I haven’t spoken to any of them since the show finished as they’ve been flat out rehearsing for the show.
 I’m sure I’ll catch up with them at some point in the future though.